-Constantine is one of the characters from old Roman that is rifled with issues.
+Constantine is one of the old Roman characters rifled with issues.
 He was a big spender who lavishly spent on his supporters, yet he confiscated the treasures of others and raised taxes.
-He was also wholly ruthless towards his political enemies, and his reign was brutal.
+He was also wholly ruthless toward his political enemies, and his reign was brutal.

 The Ottomans and Istanbul

 In 1453 the Ottomans, known today as the Turks, conquered Constantinople and renamed part of Istanbul; the name Istanbul means City of Islam.
 The Ottoman Empire became one of the most important rulers in the world during the 15th and 16th Centuries.